ethereum-optimism/optimism/specs/span-batches.md

   - `rel_timestamp`: relative time since genesis, i.e. `anchor.timestamp - config.genesis.timestamp`.
   - `parent_check`: first 20 bytes of parent hash, i.e. `anchor.parent_hash[:20]`.
-  - `l1_origin_check`: to ensure the intended L1 origins of this span of L2 blocks are consistent with the L1 chain, the blockhash of the last L1 origi is referenced.
+  - `l1_origin_check`: to ensure the intended L1 origins of this span of L2 blocks are consistent with the L1 chain, the blockhash of the last L1 origin is referenced.
         The hash is truncated to 20 bytes for efficiency, i.e. `anchor.l1_origin.hash[:20]`.
 - `payload = block_count ++ block_tx_counts ++ tx_data_headers ++ tx_data + tx_sigs`:
   - `block_count`: `uvarint` number of L2 blocks.